Carson-DeSotel/Carson-DeSotel.github.io/index.md

 Exactly.
 Here's more [about me](/about/).

-What have I been doing to hone my blade?
-Check my [projects](/projects/).

-Want to see how I write and what I write about?
-Check my [directory](/directory/) for more blog posts.
+Curious about the things I do and write about?
+Check my [directory](/directory/)